Website icon Xpert.Digital

 1. B2B vs. B2C: The different requirements

-In the B2C sector, especially in the 'normal' and affordable price segment, the competition is often enormous, and the prospect of high visitor numbers and traffic from top rankings can be deceptive.
-Because even though a website may have a lot of visitors, the challenge is converting them into paying customers.
-The situation is different in the premium price segment, where a targeted SEO strategy can be quite profitable.
+In the B2C area, especially in the 'normal' and affordable price segment, the competition is often enormous, and the view of high number of visitors and traffic through top rankings can be deceptive.
+Because although a website may have many visitors, the challenge is to convert it into paying customers.
+The situation is different in the premium price segment, where a targeted SEO strategy can be profitable.

 In the B2B sector, especially in sectors such as mechanical engineering and industry that involve high-priced products and services, the prospects are often more promising.
 However, the B2B SEO strategy requires a deep understanding of the target group, their search behavior and needs.